Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/README.md

 - Grandpa Board Game - TODO find the repo, it may have gotten deleted.
 For now the content was copied into https://polkadot-blockchain-academy.github.io/pba-book/blockchain-contracts/_materials/grandpa-board-game.html

 - Start a Blockchain and Fork Off - This activity is written up [in this repo](./Start_A_Blockchain_Activity.md) and also in [its own repo](https://github.com/Polkadot-Blockchain-Academy/Academy-PoW).
-TODO Unify these in the separate repo so the activity can be re-used externally.

 ## Approximate Schedule